dxxzero/ldrcrawler/README.md

 # ldrcrawler
-This example code performs the PE crawling technique to find the address of WinExec.
+This example code performs the PE crawling technique to find the address of WinExec and hides a module from memory.
-It will be further improved to also hide modules.

 # Build
 ```